CalderaWP/caldera-ghost-runner/README.md

 ##### Run all tests against this site
 `wp cgr run`

+#### REST API
+- GET wp-json/ghost-runner/v1/tests : Get URLs for requesting that Ghost Inspector run all tests on this site, optionally running them.
+* key: Should be the same as `CGRLOCALAPIKEY`.
+Required.
+* notify: Webhoook Url for Ghost Inspector to use.
+Default empty.
+* run: Trigger tests via Ghost Inspector API?
+Default false.
+- GET wp-json/ghost-runner/v1/import : Import test forms.
+* key: Should be the same as `CGRLOCALAPIKEY`.
+Required
 ## Copyright, License, Etc.
 Copyright 2017 Josh Pollock for CalderaWP LLC.
 Licensed under terms of the GNU GPL v2 or later.